-Everything else is covered by the artist.
-All of the supplies that are used to create your artwork and others to do the tattoo.
+The artist covers everything else.
+All of the supplies are used to create your artwork, and others to do the tattoo.
 This is where their hourly charge comes into play.
-You are paying them for their personality, years of training (sometimes!), and skill.
+You pay them for their personality, years of training (sometimes!), and skill.
 Perhaps tipping your tattoo artists seems a little more reasonable now, eh?

 Tattooing is a Competitive Business – Not All Artists are Booked Out in Advance.

-Have you seen how many shops are in the Portland Oregon area?
+Have you seen how many shops are in the Portland, Oregon area?
 How about Austin, Texas?
-Even in the middle of nowhere, tattoo shops are springing up and offering their own take on colorful modifications.
+Even in the middle of nowhere, tattoo shops are springing up and offering their take on colorful modifications.

-With the increased saturation of shops globally there are less options for artists to book out long term.
-Due to this increase in competition, shop owners have been quick to lower artist pay rates, holding the clients as property of the shop during pay negotiations.
+With the increased saturation of shops globally, there are fewer options for artists to book out long term.
+Due to this increase in competition, shop owners have been quick to lower artist pay rates, holding the clients as shop property during pay negotiations.

 What does this all mean to you?
-That all tattoo artists will jump for joy when being presented with a tip at the end of a session.
+All tattoo artists will jump for joy when presented with a tip at the end of a session.